gongahkia/sayless/README.md

 ## Todo

-* continue debugging from this point onward https://www.perplexity.ai/search/i-want-to-create-a-full-stack-74p4e0tvRUSYH.gSf.0sAg and attempt the change perplexity suggested
+* test backend is working properly
+* figure out all the existing endpoints so that my frontend generation code is simple and can be focused on frontend
 * add more backend external_apis support
-* test backend is working properly
-* properly debug and ensure i understand what's happening with the backend
 * then generate frontend
 * then link backend and frontend
 * furnish README.md